blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/bazel.md

 Requires Bazel 2.1.0 or later.

-[solution_name]'s Bazel detector runs a bazel cquery on the given target to produce output from which it can extract artifact project and version for dependencies.
+[company_name] [solution_name]'s Bazel detector runs a bazel cquery on the given target to produce output from which it can extract artifact project and version for dependencies.

 The Bazel detector uses a command very similar to the following